image bio

 Diagnosis of Toxemia

 So how do providers actually diagnose toxemia?
 Truthfully, toxemia isn’t often diagnosed, and the preferred medical diagnosis is likely preeclampsia or eclampsia.
 [2] In order for someone to be diagnosed with preeclampsia, they will need to speak with a healthcare provider.
-Depending on blood pressure readings, blood tests, and other testing or monitoring, a provider may be able to diagnose one of many conditions.
+Depending on blood pressure readings, blood and urine tests, and other testing or monitoring, a provider may be able to diagnose one of many conditions.
 [4]

 Gestational Hypertension